brickops/brickops/README.md

 The automatic prefixes in dev prevents development jobs from overwriting production jobs.

 ## Getting started
+This project uses [uv](https://docs.astral.sh/uv/).
+It might be easies to use the devcontainer, defined in `.devcontainer`, which is supported by VSCode and other toos.

-This project uses [uv](https://docs.astral.sh/uv/), to begin, follow the installation instructions for your platform on the project homepage.
+If you want a local install, follow the installation instructions for your platform on the project homepage.

 Next, make sure you are in the project root and run the following command in the terminal: